-- The need to distinguish between consenting adult sex work and trafficking ("The trafficking debate is often hijacked by rights based discussions on sex work which tends to see all sex workers work as victims"). - Recognise and create separate laws to deal with the trafficking of adults and the trafficking of children. - Recognize the fact that the role of sex worker communities is critical to the elimination of trafficking of women and girls into sex work.
+- The need to distinguish between consenting adult sex work and trafficking ("The trafficking debate often hijacks the rights based discussions on sex work and tends to see all sex workers work as victims"). - Recognise and create separate laws to deal with the trafficking of adults and the trafficking of children. - Recognize the fact that the role of sex worker communities is critical to the elimination of trafficking of women and girls into sex work.